meiercheek/weather-backend/README.md

 `npm start` - start the API

+or

+`npm run dev` - start API with nodemon

-Runs on nodemon, so `npm install -g nodemon`, if there is an error while starting.
+Use `npm install -g nodemon`, if there is an error while starting.

 ## Documentation
 ### Changes from previous submission: